 Vitamin supplements do lose potency over time.
-However, after their expiration date, vitamins do not generally become unsafe to take.
+Many factors can affect their shelf life.
+However, even after their expiration date, vitamins do not generally become unsafe to take.

 In this article, we investigate the safety of taking expired vitamins.
 We also describe the best ways to store and dispose of these supplements.